 Skip to main content

-Homosexuals and Transgenders: Is the Church to Bless, Prove Repentance, or Reject?
+Homosexuals and Transgenders: Is the Church to Bless, Require Repentance, or Reject?

 The latest innovations of those departing from the faith once for all delivered to the saints is to bless same sex unions.
 Not to be outdone by the Church of England, which began this blessing of sin in December, the Vatican has followed.
 The different reasoning for this aside, both signal by such an action an approval of a sin forbidden by the Church for two thousand years and by God’s people long before (cf. Leviticus 18.22; 20.13).